TalhaSiraj/C-Language-Programs/README.md

 # C-Language-Programs

-This Repository Has My Work On C language That I Did For Practice.
+This repository has my work on C language.